MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 New customers must acquire a new GA license.
 Please go to aka.ms/GetGuides for information on licenses, installation, and upgrades.

-Dynamics 365 Guides app version 200.1909.XX and solution version 200.0.0.XX includes the following updates:
+Dynamics 365 Guides app version 200.1909.XX and solution version 200.0.0.XX include the following updates:

 - **Try the demo.** You can now try an out-of-box sample guide on the HoloLens app without signing up for a license or authoring a guide yourself.